 There are several blogging platforms out there, from Blogger and WordPress to Tumblr, Squarespace and Ghost.
-Or if you're feeling bold and know your code, you can create your blog from scratch.
+Alternatively, if you're feeling bold and know your code, you can create your blog from scratch.
 Which platform you choose will very much depend on what you're most comfortable using, how involved you want to be with the creation process, and what you plan to put on it.

 03. Decide on the blog's content

 You want to learn how to start a blog, but do you know what you want a blog for in the first place?
 Blogging for the sake of blogging is pointless – you'll soon get bored and your carefully crafted site will soon be home to nothing but tumbleweed.

 04. Keep your blog design simple(opens in new tab)

-When creating a design blog, it can be tempting to go crazy.
+When creating a design blog, it can be tempting to go a little wild.
 After all, you want your blog to stand out and for people to remember you.
 How harmful can a rainbow of colours and a plethora of fonts be?
 The answer is: Very.

 Keep your blog design simple.
 Stick to no more than three colours, and three fonts.
 With fonts; you need a heading, subheading and body copy font.
 Your main text font can then be enhanced by different weights or attributes, but keep these to a minimum.
 For more on fonts, see our posts on free fonts (opens in new tab) and font pairings (opens in new tab).